Digital marketing fluency has never been more important.

 As humans, we often make our decisions with emotions.

 This won’t always lead to the best decisions and outcomes.
 Actually, it almost never does.
-I.
+If you make business decisions on gut feelings alone, you risk spending a lot of time and money on activities that might not reap any benefits.

 So what does lead to higher quality choices?